JonasGruenwald/react-text-vice/README.md

 ### `textStyle` (Object)

-Styles to apply to the inner `<text>` Element, you can use this to set the font, text color etc, but changing the style will currently not trigger a re-fit.
+Styles to apply to the inner `<text>` Element, you can use this to set the font, text color etc.

 ### `svgStyle` (Object)